shawnmflemingc/GEOM170/javascript/intro.md

 ## 2. **== vs. ===**

-JavaScript has two types of equality operators: `==` (loose equality) and `===` (strict equality).
+JavaScript has many types of [equality operators](https://www.w3schools.com/js/js_comparisons.asp), for example `==` (loose equality) and `===` (strict equality).
 The `==` operator performs type coercion if the types do not match, which can lead to unintuitive results.

 - **Best Practice**: Always use `===` for comparison to avoid unexpected type coercion.

 ## 3. **Hoisting**

-Variable and function declarations are "hoisted" to the top of their containing scope in JavaScript, meaning they are processed before any code is executed.
+Variable and function declarations are "[hoisted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#hoisting)" to the top of their containing scope in JavaScript, meaning they are processed before any code is executed.

 - **Quirk**: A function or a variable can be used before it's declared.